 What We Do

-Our aim is to provide a platform for singer-songwriters to get their songs heard, try out new songs with a sympathetic audience, or make their first tentative steps to performing in public.
+Our aim is to provide a platform for singer-songwriters to get their songs heard and maybe try out new songs with a sympathetic audience, or make their first tentative steps to performing in public.

-While we do have regular performers, we do not want to create a clique, so we take care to ensure everyone gets a fair chance to get heard – hence our rather involved booking policy below.
+While we do have regular performers, we do not want to create a clique.
+So we take care to ensure everyone gets a fair chance to get heard and hence our rather involved booking policy below.

 When, Where, How

-Out Of The Bedroom happens every fortnight on Tuesdays in the Outhouse ~ 12a Broughton Street Lane, Edinburgh EH1 3LY (if you haven’t been there before please see our VENUE page).
-It’s an 8pm start, sign up from 7:30pm if you want to perform, it’s on a first-come, first-served basis and you must perform only material you’ve written yourself.
+Out Of The Bedroom happens every fortnight on Thursdays at Woodland Creatures ~ 260-262 Leith Walk, Edinburgh EH6 5EL (if you haven’t been there before please see our VENUE page).
+It’s an 8pm start, sign up from 7:30pm if you want to perform and it’s on a first-come first-served basis, and you must perform only material you’ve written yourself.

-We ask audiences not to chat during the performances – if you want to catch up with friends you can do it during the break, in the main bar or stand outside in the bitter, bitter cold.
+We ask audiences not to chat during the performances – if you want to catch up with friends you can do it during the break perhaps in the main bar or stand outside in the bitter, bitter cold.

 Two acoustic guitars are always available for you, or you can use your own.
 There’s also a keyboard, but let us know at the start of the evening that you need it.

 But it doesn’t end there!
 We try to review Out Of The Bedroom, if we’re able – you can read the reviews on this site or receive them by signing up for our weekly email.
-There’s usually nothing snide in our reviews – we’ve been criticised for being too positive at times, but the aim is to encourage songwriters and help them develop.
+There’s usually nothing snide in our reviews – we’ve been criticised for being too positive at times, but the aim is to encourage songwriters and help them develope.
 Reviews are written with this in mind.
-To be fair, there hasn’t been an OOTB review for a long time now, however if you want to write a review, please get in touch, or just turn up with pen and paper and write one.
-So long as it gets to us by the Wednesday evening following the event, we can include it in the next mailout and on the website.
+To be fair OOTB reviews just happen occasionally, however if you want to write a review then please get in touch or just turn up with pen and paper and write one.
+So long as it gets to us by the Friday evening following the event, we can include it in the next mailout and on the website.